 Having said that, this is one poker class you don't want to fail.
 Why?
 It is the proper selection of starting hands, along with knowing how each hand plays post- flop, that will form the bedrock of your poker game.
 This is true, no matter which form of poker you happen to be playing.

-game only.
 If you study the changes of winning with certain starting hands, you will gain an edge over almost all of the opponents you face.

 Poker Hand Ranking Chart

 While there are 169 unique different starting hands in Texas Hold’em, there are only nine categories of showdown hands.
 We'll look at these individually, ranking them from best to worst.

 Straight FlushThe Straight Flush is the highest of all poker hands with the Royal Flush being at the absolute pinnacle.
 A Royal Flush is A-K-Q-J-10 all of the same suit.
 Straight Flush is any connecting straight cards, like 10-9-8-7-6, also all of the same suit.